AcubeSAT/ecss-services/docs/usage_with_microcontroller.md

 After making sure that your code compiles, you need to provide a way of feeding received TC into the services.
 This can be done easily:

 ```cpp
 MessageParser::parse(string, size);
 ```

 You can use the rest of the @ref MessageParser functions if you have a more specific use-case.

-## Using the Timer

-A significant portion of the ECSS functionalities, use timestamps for comparing times of message receival for example, or reporting the time of events when creating TMs.
-However, the time tracking is performed by the MCU, so the time-related functions existing in the ECSS should be re-implemented so that they use actual time and not dummy values.
-The **TimeGetter** class is responsible for giving access to real time, enabling the above mentioned capabilities for the ECSS.
-The function implementations are located under the **/Platform/x86/** directory.

-- **getCurrentTimeUTC**: computes the current UTC time.
-In order to actually acquire the current time, modify the arguments (which are dummy by default), so that they correspond to their real values.